Jewish parasite: Merge with racial antisemitism in the 19th and early 20th centuries

 In the right-wing political spectrum, the stereotype of the "Jewish parasite" was much more widespread than in the rest of the political spectrum.
 The political right-wing used the stereotype with a racist rather than an anti-capitalist thrust, although both motives were present.
 Each time it had the function of dressing one's own antisemitic suspicions in a scientific and therefore apparently objective concept.
-The German-language journalist Osman Bey wrote in 1873 in his conspiracy-theoretical work The Conquest of the World by the Jews that Jews were "largely unproductive parasites".
-When more and more Jews fled from Eastern Europe to Germany and Austria in the 1880s, the depiction of the Jewish parasite and disease vector became the topos of anti-Semitic literature.
+The Ottoman-born writer Frederick van Millingen wrote in 1873 in his conspiracy-theoretical work The Conquest of the World by the Jews that Jews were "largely unproductive parasites".
+When more and more Jews fled from Eastern Europe to Germany and Austria in the 1880s, the depiction of the Jewish parasite and disease vector became the topos of antisemitic literature.
 In 1881, in his social Darwinian work Bau und Leben des sozialen Körpers, the German national economist Albert Schäffle unfolded the concept of the "social parasite", who took advantage of the labor and wealth of his "host" without contributing anything to it himself.
 As a particularly dangerous part of this social parasitism, he described the "proliferating" Jews as active in the credit System.
 The meaning of the metaphor changed with the idea of a "peoples body", into which the Jewish parasite penetrated in order to harm him.
 If originally meanings from botany were added to it (as with Herder), it was increasingly associated with zoology or infectiology: Now one had to imagine leeches, lice, viruses or even vampires under "Jewish parasites", which would have to be fought ruthlessly.

 The domestic chaplain Adolf Stoecker (1835–1909), founder of the Christian Social Workers' Party, in an 1880 debate in the Prussian House of Representatives wanted only to grant the Jews a "parasitic existence" in Christian Europe and compared it with "leeches".
 In the following period he even considered a racial struggle and the use of force.

 The German national economist Eugen Dühring (1833–1921) wrote in his 1881 work, Die Judenfrage als Racen-, Sitten- und Culturfrage (The Jewish Question as a Question of Races, Morals and Culture) that Jewish parasites would feel particularly at home in an "already corrupted peoples body".
 The power of this "inner Carthago" would have to break the modern populous.
 In the posthumously published 6th edition of 1930, he pointed out this statement even further and called for a war against the Jews: